Porteous, Johnny

 Biographical Text

-Starting his career with Motherwell, John Porteous spent two seasons with Exeter City in the mid-1950s having joined the club from Plymouth Argyle where he had made in excess of 200 league appearances.
+Starting his career with Motherwell, Johnny Porteous spent just over twelve months with Exeter City in the mid-1950s having joined the club from Plymouth Argyle where he had made in excess of 200 league appearances.
 He later played for Truro City.

-After serving with the Royal Air Force during the Second Word War, he signed for Motherwell but didn't feature in the first team during his two season stay.
-He first headed to Devon in July 1949 when, after playing for Alloa Athletic, he joined Plymouth Argyle for a reported fee of £2,000.
-He was an immediate success at Argyle going on to make a total of 215 league appearances scoring 13 goals.
-He also played in their promotion winning side of 1951-52.
+After serving with the Royal Air Force during the Second World War, Johnny signed for Motherwell but didn't feature in the first-team during his two season stay.
+Subsequently playing for Alloa Athletic, he joined Plymouth Argyle in July 1949 for a reported fee of £2,000 and proved to be an immediate success at Home Park as he went on to make 215 league appearances with 13 goals along the way.

 Appearances